nononovak/otwadvent2019-ctfwriteup/day24_got_shell.md

 At first I tried a bunch of different methods for solving this - looking for ways to remove the system randomness in the captcha, searching the `/proc` filesystem for `./flag_reader` processes, trying to set environment variables for `./flag_reader`, and trying a really long argument looking for a buffer overflow.
 It turned out the solution was much easier than this.

 Returning to the `./flag_reader`, it finally became clear that we were supposed to somehow solve the equation (or "captcha") and write the answer to the process.
-This would be trivial with an interactive shell, but since we can't get one we have to rig-up a makeshift linux command to do it all for us.
+This would be trivial with an interactive shell, but since we can't get one, we have to rig-up a makeshift Linux command to do it all for us.

 So the problem I then tried to solve was